 Contemporary artist Vanessa Beecroft has long incorporated fashion into her multi-disciplinary practice, with the Italian’s performance pieces making extensive use of models in haute couture loaned from big name labels.
 This interest in the performance aspect of fashion has led to some notable collaborations, especially centred around live shows and the theatricality of the catwalk.

-When Kanye West launched his Adidas collection earlier this year, it was Beecroft’s influence that made the show stand out; referencing her 2005 performance work VB55, the models didn’t parade up and down a catwalk at all, instead occupying a space in unmoving, hypnotised ranks as they wore a collection of utlitarian, quasi-military urban casualwear.
+Equally, when Kanye West launched his Adidas collection earlier this year, it was Beecroft’s influence that made the show stand out.
+Referencing her 2005 performance work VB55, the models did not parade up and down a catwalk at all.
+Rather they would occupy a space in unmoving, hypnotised ranks as they wore a collection of utilitarian, quasi-military urban casualwear.

-Finally, we wind the clock back to the ever-innovative master of multi-displinary art, Andy Warhol.
+Finally, we wind the clock back to the ever-innovative master of multi-disciplinary art, Andy Warhol.
 The Pop Art genius had a long-standing fascination with fashion dating back long before the days of fame and The Factory.
-Warhol had started out in fashion illustration, working for glossy magazines designing for advertisements for products such as Schiaparelli’s gloves.
+Warhol actually started out in fashion illustration, working for glossy magazines designing for advertisements for products such as Schiaparelli’s gloves.

-Posthumously, Warhol’s position in the fashion Hall of Fame was cemented by Gianni Versace‘s 1991 Pop Art collection, which included a jewel-encrusted version of the artist’s lurid Marilyn Monroe prints.
+Posthumously, Warhol’s position in the fashion Hall of Fame was cemented by Gianni Versace‘s 1991 Pop Art collection.
+It included a jewel-encrusted version of the artist’s lurid Marilyn Monroe prints.

-It may be true that for every meaningful collaboration between art and fashion, there are ten creatively empty exercises in marketing.
-Putting cynicism aside, however, and there’s no disputing the symbiotic relationship that has always existed between the two – a relationship which only looks to be growing stronger as more of the contemporary art world’s top talents step over into the glamorous world of fashion.
+In conclusion: It may be true that for every meaningful collaboration between art and fashion, there are ten creatively empty exercises in marketing.
+Putting cynicism aside, however, there’s no disputing the symbiotic relationship that has always existed between the two.
+A relationship that only looks to be growing stronger as more of the contemporary art world’s top talents step over into the glamorous world of fashion.